-- o What needs to be done
+- What needs to be done

-- o When
+- When

-- o By whom
+- By whom

 Not all students with a medical condition will require an IHCP.
 It will be agreed with a healthcare professional and the parents when an IHCP would be inappropriate or disproportionate.
 This will be based on evidence.
 If there is no consensus, the headteacher will make the final decision.